Your Mini Basket

-Designed to offer a flawless multi-room audio experience, Sonos has a speaker for almost everyone in their range.
+Designed to offer a near-flawless multi-room audio experience, Sonos has a speaker for almost everyone in their range.

 However, note that I said almost everyone...

-What happens if you enjoy listening to your favourite music on the go?
+What happens if you enjoy listening to your favourite music on the go, or want to take your Sonos speaker outdoors?
 Have Sonos got a speaker for you?
-Up until very recently, the answer would have been 'no, they haven't'.
+Up until very recently, the answer would have been no.

 But if the newest Sonos speaker's name hasn't suggested so already, the Sonos Move is the solution we have all been eagerly awaiting.